Securities Arbitration Timeline: How Long Does FINRA Arbitration Take?

 Resolution TypeAverage DurationPercentage of Cases

-The Seven Stages of the FINRA Arbitration Process
+The Seven Stages of a Regular FINRA Arbitration Hearing Case

 Stage 1: Filing the Statement of Claim